 We operate in and file income tax returns in various U.S. and foreign jurisdictions which are subject to examination by tax authorities.
 For our larger operations, our tax returns have been examined through 1998 in the Philippines and the U.S., through 2000 in Taiwan, and through 2002 in Japan.
 The tax returns for open years in all jurisdictions in which we do business are subject to changes upon examination.
 During 2003, the Internal Revenue Service commenced an examination related to years 2000 and 2001.
 In February 2005, we verbally agreed to a settlement in principle with the IRS for these years.
 As a component of the settlement, we agreed to make certain income adjustments to our U.S. tax returns in the years 2000 through 2003 for local attribution of income resulting from significant intercompany transactions, including ownership and use of intellectual property, in various U.S. and foreign jurisdictions.
 These adjustments would effectively lower our U.S. net operating loss carryforwards at December 31, 2004 by \$52.7 million.
 This settlement agreement is not final until review and approval by the Congressional Joint Committee on Taxation, the timing of which is uncertain.
 We believe that we have estimated and provided adequate accruals for the additional taxes and interest expense that will result from these adjustments.
 Our estimated tax liability is subject to change as examinations of specific tax years are completed in the respective jurisdictions.
-We believe that any additional taxes or related interest over the amounts accrued will not have a material effect on our financial condition or results of operations, nor do we expect that examinations to be completed in the near term would have a material favorable impact.
-In addition, changes in the mix of income from our foreign subsidiaries, expiration of tax holidays and changes in tax laws or regulations could result in increased effective tax rates in the future.
+We believe that any additional taxes or related interest over the amounts accrued will not have a material effect on our financial condition or results of operations, nor do we expect that examinations to be completed in the near term would have a material fiber on our financial condition or results of operations, nor do we expect that examinations to be completed in the near term would have a material effect on our financial condition or results of operations, nor do we expect that examinations to be completed in the near term would have a material fiber t